Metemma: Origins

+20th century

-An Italian column from Gadabi occupied Metemma on 12 April 1936, which consisted of one Eritrean battalion, one squadron mounted on camels, and 1 platoon of light tanks.
+During the Second Italo-Ethiopian War, the East African Fast Column (Colonna Celere dell'Africa Orientale) of General Achille Starace, which consisted of one Eritrean battalion, one squadron mounted on camels, 1 platoon of light tanks and more than 400 vehicles, seized the town of Metemma on 12 April 1936.
 During the occupation, the Italians built a mosque in the town.
 After war was declared between the British and Italian Empires, the Italians crossed the border and occupied Gallabat.
 But the British recaptured the town 6 November 1940 with the intent of then capturing Metemma; however, the attack on Metemma failed miserably and the British were forced to evacuate Gallabat again.
-They occupied Metemma for good 19 January 1941.
+They occupied Metemma for good on 19 January 1941.

 The trade route through Metemma remained important up to the beginning of the 20th century, but the introduction of rail transport to Sudan, as well as improvements to the roads inside Ethiopia robbed the town of its importance, until by E.C.
 1944 (AD 1952) an official survey found only 129 thatched and corrugated-roof houses in Metemma, of which "fourteen were government properties, three were owned by nagades and twelve were empty -- probably reserved for renting."

 During the Ethiopian Civil War, Metemma was captured by the Ethiopian Democratic Union (EDU) on 13 January 1977, who attacked from positions inside Sudan.
-The town was taken from the EDU by the Ethiopian People's Revolutionary Democratic Front 7 October 1990, claiming to have killed 28 of its enemy forces, wounded 21, and captured 16.
+The town was taken from the EDU by the Ethiopian People's Revolutionary Democratic Front (EPRDF) on 7 October 1990, claiming to have killed 28 of its enemy forces, wounded 21, and captured 16.

+21st century

 A road to Al Qadarif of good standard was completed mid-March 2002, allowing import and export goods to be sent through Port Sudan, where an area had been reserved for Ethiopian goods and containers.

+During the Sudanese refugee crisis starting in 2023, thousands of Sudanese refugees were reported arriving in Metemma.
+A Human Rights Watch (HRW) report alleges that Sudanese refugees in Metemma have experienced multiple incidents of violence, abductions, and forced labor amid the conflict between government forces and Fano militias, however the Ethiopian government has denied these claims.

+On 1 September 2024, Fano seized Metemma, aiming to cut off supplies of fuel and food coming across the border.
+After being disarmed, Sudanese authorities allowed ENDF troops to retreat into Sudan and promptly close the Gallabat side of the border.
+On 21 October 2024, the border crossing was reopened after Metemma was recaptured by the Ethiopian Army several weeks before, though it was unclear exactly when it was recaptured.